shawndegroot/SQL-Code/README.md

 a) Calculate revenue by taking sum of cost * units

-b) Filter for Jan - June 2022
+b) Filter for January - June 2022

 c) Group by product_id, filter by revenue